Forrest Aguirre

 Josh Rountree

-Forrest Aguirre's short fiction has appeared in more than sixty venues, including such wide-ranging magazines and anthologies as Asimov's, Gargoyle, Exquisite Corpse, 3rd Bed, American Letters & Commentary, Notre Dame Review, Polyphony, Diagram, Clockwork Phoenix, and Paper Cities.
+Forrest Aguirre holds a Master's Degree in African History from the University of Wisconsin-Madison.
+His novel, Heraclix & Pomp is available from Underland Press.
+His short fiction has appeared in more than sixty venues, including such wide-ranging magazines and anthologies as Asimov's, Gargoyle, Apex, Postscripts, Exquisite Corpse, 3rd Bed, American Letters & Commentary, Notre Dame Review, Polyphony and Diagram.
 His work has been honorably mentioned in various Year's Best anthologies and one of his stories was a StorySouth Million Writer's Award notable story.
 His short fiction has been collected in Fugue XXIX (Raw Dog Screaming Press).
 His editorial work has been recognized with a World Fantasy Award.
-He has edited or co-edited Leviathan 3, Leviathan 4, Nine Muses, Text:UR The New Book of Masks, and Polyphony 7.
-Forrest lives in Madison, Wisconsin with his wife and children.

 Andrea Hairston was a math/physics major in college until she did special effects for a show and then she ran off to the theatre and became an artist.
 She is the Artistic Director of Chrysalis Theatre and has created original productions with music, dance, and masks for over twenty-five years.
 She is also the Louise Wolff Kahn 1931 Professor of Theatre and Afro-American Studies at Smith College.
 Her plays have been produced at Yale Rep, Rites and Reason, the Kennedy Center, StageWest, and on Public Radio and Television.
 Andrea has translated plays from German to English and has received many playwriting and directing awards, including a National Endowment for the Arts Grant to Playwrights, a Rockefeller/NEA Grant for New Works, an NEA grant to work as dramaturge/director with playwright Pearl Cleage, a Ford Foundation Grant to collaborate with Senegalese Master Drummer Massamba Diop, a Shubert Fellowship for Playwriting, and a Massachusetts Cultural Council Fellowship.